ACassimiro/TSNsched/README.md

 ### Generating Simulation Files

 The generation of simulation files is fully automated.
-The user only needs to enable it at the topology file with the command **scheduleGenerator.generateSimulationFiles(true);**  At the end of the default TSNsched scheduling generation, the creation of the necessary files for the simulation begins, being these files:
+At the end of the default TSNsched scheduling generation, the creation of the necessary files for the simulation begins, being these files:

 * Network Description (.ned)
 * Initialization (.ini)